justjohn/flipclock/README.md

 # FlipClock

-A basic flipclock built with JavaScript and CSS animations.
-You can view a live version at http://flipclock.us/
+A FlipClock built with JavaScript and CSS translations.
+You can view a live version at http://flipclock.us/ and on the [Chrome Web Store](https://chrome.google.com/webstore/detail/copjokjinhlflggeifkidlmodfepbpgl)